Cray-HPE/docs-csm/background/ncn_kernel.md

 ### `metal.server`

-This parameter's value tells the initramFS where to download the kernel, initrd, and squashFS from.
+This parameter's value tells the initramFS where to download the kernel, `initrd`, and SquashFS from.

 | NCN Type | Default Value(s) | Context |
 | :------: | :------------ | :------ |